wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting.rst

     "format": "dateOptionalTime"
   },

-The latest versions of the Elastic Stack show an error message when viewing surrounding documents caused by this format, so now the Elasticsearch template looks like this:
+As of Elastic Stack 6.4.x, the **date format** causes an error when viewing the surrounding documents, and to fix this, the Elasticsearch templated was updated:

 .. code-block:: none